 For some, the morning may be best, before the kids wake up.
 It also sets a good tone for the rest of your day.
 For others, it may be in the middle of the day or in the evening.

-It boils down to what is best for you.
+It boils down to what is best for you and what you can realistically stick to.

 Yes, it is possible!